 Nothing more than what is essential!
 Some people might debate it is very simplified but others like simple.
 It doesn’t have RGB lighting which is sort of a mood killer.
 A gamer is customary of wearing headsets that emit blood red or blue light and this might come as a shock for them.

-The Pro G drivers and X 7.1 Surround Sound system provide realistic gaming sounds which are critical on part of the users.
+The Pro G drivers and X 7.1 Surround Sound system provide realistic gaming sounds that are critical on part of the users.
 It is a bit hollow, however.
 The static sound is minimal or more accurately, none of which is a huge plus.

 You can play with the equalizer settings to obtain the quality of your liking but this model doesn’t contain excessive bass.
 The microphone contains a unique pop filter that ensures great vocal quality.
 It might not be at par with some of the high standard gamers but certainly not something that should complain about.